 Most healthy horses can survive winter with just their own fuzzy coat.
 However, when cold, snowy, windy or wet weather sets in, a blanket offers a little extra protection for horses that need it.
+If your horse is elderly, has a hard time keeping weight on, or doesn’t grow a thick coat, this horse blanketing guide will help him in the winter weather.
+If your horse is body clipped, blanketing is a must.

 How to Choose a Blanket